kbd/prompt/README.md

 Customizable prompt for unix shells

-## Description / Goals / Status
+## Description

-The command line is the fundamental interface to the computer.
-The prompt is the status you see before every command you run.
+A command line is a fundamental interface to a computer.
+The prompt is the status the computer shows the human after each command.

+## Goals

 The prompt should:

 - display as fast as possible
-- give you desired context for your command
+- give the human desired context for next command
 - be portable, not tied to a particular shell

+##  Status

 I use this prompt as my daily driver.
-The code is "done" but I'm always open to suggestions.
+The code is basically "done", but I'm always open to suggestions.

 Here are a couple screenshots.
 First, a simple prompt: